suleymanozkeskin/Cryptocurrency_Perpetual_Market_Tracker_Bot/README.md

 python main.py

-Explanation of the bot:

-The bot uses the open API from coinglass.com to retrieve real-time data for a specific cryptocurrency.
-The data is then stored in a CSV file and can be used to track the performance of the cryptocurrency.

 The retrieve_data function takes two parameters: symbol and frequency.
 The symbol parameter specifies the cryptocurrency to track and the frequency parameter specifies how often the data should be retrieved.